specklesystems/speckle-docs/dev/objects.md

 }
 ```

-#### Handing breaking changes in the Schema model
+#### Handing Breaking Changes in the Schema Model

-These information from the `SchemaInfo` attribute is used, among other places, to automatically generate all the Schema Nodes you'll find in the Grasshopper connector.
+These information from the `SchemaInfo` attribute is used, among other places, to automatically generate all the Schema Nodes you'll find in the Grasshopper Connector.

 This means that any breaking-change on that object will have unwanted side-effects on the end-user; such as previously existing Schemas dissapearing without warning.